 I wipe the mirrors, spray and scrub the toilet, wipe and scrub the walls, scrub the floor then rinse everything.
 I can usually finish cleaning this room in less than 20 minutes.

-The master bedroom on the other hand, is much harder to clean.
+The bathroom in the master bedroom on the other hand, is much harder to clean.